-Step 1: Make sure the material (Sari material) purchased by you is a ironing texture or not.
+Step 1: Make sure the material (Sari material) purchased by you is an ironing texture or not.

 Step 2: Different Texture Different Heat – Different fabrics require different heat, as each and every texture cannot be ironed on either on high heat or on low heat.
-It requires appropriate temperature of the iron.
+It requires the appropriate temperature of the iron.

-Step 3: Make sure iron doesn’t leave stain – There are certain iron which leaves stain on clothes.
-These type irons or press should be avoided as it will have a bad effect on the sari and its design.
+Step 3: Make sure iron doesn’t leave a stain – There are certain irons which leave stains on clothes.
+These types of irons or press should be avoided as it will have a bad effect on the sari and its design.

-Step 5: Dampen the Saris before pressing or ironing – The saris ( cotton, silk, chiffon and Georgette) should be dampen thoroughly as it flatten the surface which results it moving the press or iron over the surface of the sari smoothly.
+Step 5: Dampen the Saris before pressing or ironing – The saris ( cotton, silk, chiffon and Georgette) should be dampened thoroughly as it flattens the surface which results in moving the press or iron over the surface of the sari smoothly.

 Step 6: Focus on borders of the sari – Make sure borders are properly pressed and ironed.
-As it is first thing what a person noticed in you.
+As it is the first thing that a person noticed in you.

-It is highly recommended that while ironing the sari should be divided into two parts. and have a eye the designs or the structure of the sari is not affected.
+It is highly recommended that while ironing the sari should be divided into two parts. and have an eye the designs or the structure of the sari is not affected.